4r33x/proto-rs/README.md

-# proto_rs
+# proto_rs 2.0

 `proto_rs` makes Rust the source of truth for your Protobuf and gRPC definitions.
+Version 2.0 tightens the ergonomics of every macro, removes redundant code paths in the runtime, and makes the crate's `no_std` story first class.
 The crate ships a set of procedural macros and runtime helpers that derive message encoders/decoders, generate `.proto` files on demand, and wire traits directly into Tonic servers and clients.

 ## Motivation